 - Project CARS – If you have a high end computer and want to see how beautiful a driving sim can be, this is a good place to experience that.
 The car and track selection is somewhat limited.
 Project CARS 2 is an update to the original that is somehow not any better.

 - rFactor – The graphics are really dated.
 It can still be useful for finding some obscure track that hasn’t been created in a newer sim.
+For example, I’ve driven the Vaca Valley track that used to be 15 miles away in the 1960s.

 In order to be safe on track at high speed, you need the forethought to avoid dangerous situations, the muscle memory to control a sliding car, and the experience to make the right decision.
 These thoughts and actions must be automatic.
 There’s no way to learn these skills from a book.
 They are developed from hundreds if not thousands of hours of training.
 As they say in the military, you do not rise to the occasion, you fall back on your training.
 Musicians spend countless hours practicing scales.
 Do you spend countless hours working on oversteer recovery?
 You probably should.
 With a sim rig, you can.